💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 Are there other treatment options that can help with Peyronie's disease?

-The most popular method for treating Peyronie's disease is surgery, especially inflatable penile prosthesis.
+The most popular method for treating Peyronie's disease is surgery, especially inflatable penile prosthesis implantation.
 To improve the stiffness, girth, penile length, and penile curvature in patients with Peyronie's disease and erectile dysfunction, an inflatable prosthesis (penile implant) is put in place by a qualified healthcare provider.

 Do penis pumps help treat Peyronie's disease?

 Vacuum erection devices such as a penis pump can improve penis curvature.
-An older study showed that after 12 weeks of utilizing the vacuum pump, there was a clinically and statistically significant improvement in penile length and pain reduction curved penis.
+An older study showed that after 12 weeks of using the vacuum pump, there was a clinically and statistically significant improvement in penile length, pain reduction, and angle of the curved penis.
 Of the 31 patients, 21 had a 5–25° decrease in curvature, three had a worsening of the curvature, and the other seven had no change.

 Peyronie's disease can lead to significant pain during sexual intercourse.
 If you experience persistent symptoms such as pain, be sure to consult a medical professional to assess surgical removal of plaque buildup.